 What Is a Statement of Work?
 Definition & Examples

+Paperwork.
+It can be the bane of any business.
 Yet it is a common truth that everything revolves around your ability to work through admin and paperwork.
-There are various rules and procedures that any paperwork has to go through which can be tedious, to say the least.
+There are various rules and procedures that any paperwork has to go through, which can be tedious, to say the least.

 However, paperwork is also important.
-It’s needed for you to keep a track of various things such as your sales, your taxes, your insurance and many more.
+It’s needed for you to keep a track of various things such as your sales, your taxes, your insurance, and many more.

-One of the most important pieces of paperwork is a statement of work, or SoW for short.
+One of the most important pieces of paperwork is a statement of work, or SOW for short.